Parakiore Recreation and Sports Centre (Taiwhanga Rēhia), Christchurch, New Zealand

 A cloud-hosted single point of truth A360 Engineering BIM model was produced by Aurecon and this underpinned our ability to develop the design in a highly collaborative environment across multiple delivery offices, and across organisations.
 During the design phases, this BIM model was released to the project Quantity Surveyor for extracting real-time quantities in their CostX quantity surveying package.

-At 30 000 square metres, the Metro Sports Facility combines a large number of sport and wellness facilities under one roof on a 6-hectare site.
+At 30 000 square metres, the Parakiore Recreation and Sports Centre combines a large number of sport and wellness facilities under one roof on a 6-hectare site.
 The primary challenge of such a large-scale facility was addressing the issues below ground.

 The first involved overcoming the soil liquefaction post-earthquake.
 Soil liquefaction occurs when saturated soil loses strength and stiffness in response to an applied stress, such as shaking during an earthquake.
 To rebuild on this soil is problematic, so Aurecon engineered 8 000 stone columns to be driven 12 metres below ground to support the structural integrity of the building.
 This is the biggest use of stone columns in New Zealand’s construction history.